jcmoraisjr/haproxy-ingress/README.md

 Configure weight of a blue/green deployment.
 The annotation accepts a comma separated list of label name/value pair and a numeric weight.
 Concatenate label name, label value and weight with an equal sign, without spaces.
-The label name/value pair will be used to match corresponding pods.
+The label name/value pair will be used to match corresponding pods or deploys.
+There is no limit to the number of label/weight balance configurations.

 The endpoints of a single backend are selected using service selectors, which also uses labels.
 Because of that, in order to use blue/green deployment, the deployment, daemon set or replication controller template should have at least two label name/value pairs - one that matches the service selector and another that matches the blue/green selector.

+* `ingress.kubernetes.io/blue-green-balance`: comma separated list of labels and weights
+* `ingress.kubernetes.io/blue-green-deploy`: deprecated on v0.7, this is an alias to `ingress.kubernetes.io/blue-green-balance`.
+* `ingress.kubernetes.io/blue-green-mode`: how to apply the weights, might be `pod` or `deploy`

-The following configuration `group=blue=1,group=green=4` will redirect 20% of the load to the `group=blue` pods and 80% of the load to the `group=green` if they have the same number of replicas.
+The following configuration `group=blue=1,group=green=4` will redirect 20% of the load to the `group=blue` group and 80% of the load to `group=green` group.

-Note that this configuration is related to every single pod.
-On the configuration above, if `group=blue` has two replicas and `group=green` has just one, green would receive only the double of the number of requests dedicated to blue.
-This can be adjusted using higher numbers - eg `10/40` instead of `1/4` - and divided by the number of replicas of each deployment - eg `5/40` instead of `10/40`.
+Applying the weights depends on the blue/green mode. v0.6 has only `pod` mode which means that every single pod receives the same weight as configured on blue/green balance.
+This means that a balance configuration with 50% to each group will redirect twice as much requests to a backend that has the double of replicas. v0.7 has also `deploy` mode which rebalance the weights based on the number of replicas of each deployment.

+In short, regarding blue/green mode: use `pod` if you want to redirect more requests to a deployment updating the number of replicas; use `deploy` if you want to control the load of each side updating the blue/green balance annotation.

-Value of `0` (zero) can also be used.
+Value of `0` (zero) can also be used as weight.
 This will let the endpoint configured in the backend accepting persistent connections - see [affinity](#affinity) - but will not participate in the load balancing.
 The maximum weight value is `256`.

 See also the [example](/examples/blue-green) page.